bjackman/bjackman.github.io/_posts/2019-02-09-flashcards-app.md

 The training goes like this: you see one side of a card, try to remember what's on other side, flip it over and see if you got it right, then press one of:
-"again" (I didn't know ir, show me again soon), "good" (I got it, but show me again soonish) or "easy" (I definitely know this one).
+"again" (I didn't know it, show me again soon), "good" (I got it, but show me again soonish) or "easy" (I definitely know this one).
 This is exactly how I used to learn vocab with physical flashcards; a pile for the words I didn't know at all, a pile for the cards I knew but needed cementing, and a pile for the